ros-industrial/industrial_ci/doc/index.rst

 ::

-  CLIENTREPO_LOCAL$ git submodule add https://github.com/ros-industrial/industrial_ci .ci_config
+  CLIENTREPO_LOCAL$ git submodule add https://github.com/ros-industrial/industrial_ci .industrial_ci

 This standard `git submodule` command:

-* hooks up your client repository to this repo by the name "`.ci_config`" (this name is hardcoded and mandatory).
+* hooks up your client repository to this repo by the name "`.industrial_ci`" (this name is hardcoded and mandatory).
 * stores the configuration in a file called `.gitmodules`.

 2. Don't forget to activate CI on your github repository (you may do so on https://travis-ci.org/profile/YOUR_GITHUB_USER).